 All are welcome!

 Full-price weekend admission: £40 (NB excludes final event in the series on Friday night.

 Concession weekend admission (full-time undergraduate students, under 18s, participants): £25.

 Ticket price includes access to the full weekend of symposium events and all food and drink listed in the programme of events.

 No single-day tickets are available — this is to encourage participation in the whole weekend.

 Tickets for the symposium can be reserved by email.
-For the moment, reservations are limited to a single place.
+For the moment, reservations are limited to two tickets.
 Capacity is limited (to c.45) so advance booking is strongly recommended.

 As the Ancients knew, good food and drink is crucial to proceedings.
-We are taking this element seriously: the fabulous Anna Kenyon will be preparing hearty fare to inspire body and mind.
+We are taking this element seriously: there will be hearty fare to inspire body and mind.
 Morning coffee will be provided upon arrival both days, as will a hot vegetarian lunch and afternoon tea.

 If you need help with accommodation, please let us know.
 No promises, but we will do our best to help.
 (If you live in London and fancy hosting a visitor, do drop us a line!)